 Below, we've rounded up 12 Christmas favorites that need to be on your watch list for any holiday season, from the big obvious classics to a couple you might not have watched in a few years.

-These are our choices for the best Christmas movies to stream in Australia these holidays:
+These are our choices for the best Christmas movies:

 - The Muppets Christmas Carol